|

 Relations Director Steven Wright is doing the job of regulation.
 (The

 mayor proceeded from incomplete information.)
+It is ironic

 that the Dec.
 1 agenda also includes the council's first consideration